by Christine Egbert

 “Yes sir!
 I do.”

-“Well, he has not forgotten you either,” the driver said, “nor has he forgotten the promise he made to you.
+“Well, he has not forgotten you either,” the driver informed him, “nor has he forgotten the promise he made.
 If you will go to see him tomorrow, he will arrange for a full recognition from the new government for your settlement here.”

 Rabbi Simcha Pearlmutter went to see Weizmann the next day.
 Weizmann passed him on to General Ariel Sharon, who at the time headed up the Inter Ministerial Settlement Committee, and Sharon told him, “Yes!
 You will have the settlement as your own.
 It’s official.”